gaudreaujacksoncharles/gaudreaujacksoncharles/README.md

 - I'm working on a project: www.cursuum.com (coming soon) 📅
 - I love to code while using GraphQL, Apollo, React, NextJS, NodeJS, Gatsby, Styled Components
-- I love designing with Sketch!
+- I love designing and prototyping with Sketch!
 - I’m looking for help with calendrical equations/dealing with time equations
 - Ask or talk to me about scheduling at charles@cursuum.com
 - For general inquiry: contact@charlesgaudreaujackson.com